UI/UX Design & Implementation • Motion Graphics

-In Forsaken we introduced a brand-new game mode to Destiny 2, which combined our existing player-versus-environment and player-versus-player modes, for which I was the primary UI content creator.
-I built and animated the in-match HUD, including the all-new team state and invasion displays, as well as post-game results flow.
+In Forsaken we introduced a brand-new PvEvP game mode to Destiny 2, for which I was the primary UI content creator.
+I built and animated the in-match HUD including the all-new team state and invasion displays, as well as post-game results screens.
+It was a novel game mode which required communicating to players a variety of new information, while not cluttering the screen.
+I built UI content and motion graphics for the in-match HUD for team points, match progress, and invasion state alongside the post-game results sequences.

 Triumphs

 In Forsaken, we added two major new features to the Destiny 2 UI - ‘Triumphs’ and ‘Collections’ - giving players an in-game hub to track their activities, acquisitions, and achievements.
-I was the sole UI content creator for these features for most of the release’s development, taking them from initial concepts to final polish.
+I was the sole UI content creator working on these features for most of the release’s development, taking them from initial concepts to final polish, working with artists to create new visual languages and styles, as well as establish new UX flows to support initial and future content.

 Collections